types of Sativa, Indica & Hybrid Strains

 Granddaddy Purp, Bubba Kush, Northern Lights, Afghan Kush/Afghani/Afgoo, Hash Plant, Sensi Star, MK Ultra, Herijuana, Kosher Kush, Master Kush, Blackberry Kush, Shishkaberry

-Sativa Weed Strains
+Sativa Weed

 Cannabis plants of the sativa variety grow tall and lanky, much more than their indica cousins.
 Their leaves are long and narrow, with fine-toothed serration at the edges.
 Cannabis sativa plants typically take longer to mature than indicas, about 10 to 16 weeks.